 Jazz at LACMA

-One of LA's best free live music offerings, Jazz at LACMA has featured such legends as Wayne Shorter, John Clayton, Kenny Burrell, Les McCann, Billy Childs, Arturo Sandoval, Cannonball-Coltrane Project and Ernie Watts.
-Celebrating over twenty years at the museum, the program continues to be one of the museum’s most recognizable (and beloved) programs.
-It's a celebration of LA’s finest jazz musicians, and more than 42,000 visitors attend the program annually from April through November, making it a true LA rite of passage.
+One of LA's best free live music offerings, Jazz at LACMA has featured such legends as Wayne Shorter, Kenny Burrell and Arturo Sandoval.
+Celebrating over twenty years at the museum, the program continues to be one of the museum’s most recognizable programs.
+It's a celebration of LA’s finest jazz musicians, and more than 42,000 visitors attend the LACMA program annually from April through November, making it a true LA rite of passage.